legumeinfo/pandagma/README.md

             ks_calc - Calculation of Ks values on gene pairs from DAGchainer output.

-  Evaluate the stats/ks_histplots.tsv and stats/ks_peaks_auto.tsv files and put ks_peaks.tsv into the original data directory, then run the following commands:
+  Evaluate the stats/ks_histplots.tsv and stats/ks_peaks_auto.tsv files and put ks_peaks.tsv into the work directory, then run the following commands:
           ks_filter - Filtering based on provided ks_peaks.tsv file (assumes prior ks_calc step)
                 mcl - Derive clusters, with Markov clustering. consense - Calculate a consensus sequences from each pan-gene set,